espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  The speed of the upgrade depends on the network status.
 -  If the upgrade fails due to unfavorable network conditions, AT will return ``ERROR``.
 Please wait for some time before retrying.
--  If you use Espressif's AT `BIN <https://www.espressif.com/zh-hans/support/download/at>`_, ``AT+CIUPDATE`` will download a new AT BIN from the Espressif Cloud.
+-  If you use Espressif's AT `BIN <https://www.espressif.com/en/support/download/at>`_, ``AT+CIUPDATE`` will download a new AT BIN from the Espressif Cloud.
--  If you use a user-compiled AT BIN, you need to implement their own AT+CIUPDATE FOTA function.
-ESP-AT project provides an example of `FOTA <https://github.com/espressif/esp-at/blob/master/main/at_upgrade.c>`_.
+-  If you use a user-compiled AT BIN, you need to implement your own AT+CIUPDATE FOTA function.
+ESP-AT project provides an example of `FOTA <https://github.com/espressif/esp-at/blob/master/components/at/src/at_ota_cmd.c>`_.
 -  After you upgrade the AT firmware, you are suggested to call the command :ref:`AT+RESTORE <cmd-RESTORE>` to restore the factory default settings.

 Example